thomaswpp/mpquic-sbd/README.md

  * (b) You can create your own experimental environment, and then download and install this software artefact.
 Go to Section 4 for more instructions.

-# 3 Quickstart to reproduce our experiments from a prepared VM
+# 3 Quickstart from a prepared VM

 The VM is a KVM (Kernel-based Virtual Machine)(https://www.linux-kvm.org) with Ubuntu 14.04 LTS inside, in which we extended from the default MPQUIC implementation (https://github.com/qdeconinck/mp-quic) by implementing the SBD support.
 All the source code files, scripts, and tools are installed and ready to run from that VM.